corbin-c/web-z3950/README.md

 * `isbn`: a list of ISBN, comma-separated
 * `format`: the desired MARC output format, usually `usmarc` or `unimarc`

-In case there are some queries without results, they are signaled through the "Void" response header.

 ## Sample query

 In order to query the [Library of Congress' Z39.50 server](https://www.loc.gov/z3950/lcserver.html)